-Access to all caves in national parks is restricted to preserve delicate cave features and to protect unprepared visitors from a dangerous place.
-Cavers entering Nakimu must be able to navigate in a complex system, to crawl through constricted places, and negotiate slippery surfaces above holes of unknown depths.
-A permit to enter the caves is limited to knowledgeable cavers who must apply to the Park Superintendent.
+Access to caves in national parks is restricted to preserve delicate cave features and to protect unprepared visitors from dangerous places.
+Cavers entering Nakimu must be able to navigate in a complex system, crawl through constricted places, and negotiate slippery surfaces above holes of unknown depths.
+A permit to enter the cave system is limited to knowledgeable cavers who must apply to the Park Superintendent.

-In summer, passages near where the brook rumbles through reverberate with the sound of crashing water, reminding us that this cave is still in the process of formation.
+In summer, passages near where the brook rumbles through reverberate with the sound of crashing water, reminding us that the caves are still in the process of formation.
 Blocks of rock still fall from the ceiling and lower passages can fill unpredictably with water.

 In winter, stream flow is greatly reduced and most of the seeping water is frozen, often in bizarre arrangements.
 Cave temperature is only slightly cooler in winter than in summer, but in contrast to above ground winter conditions, a winter visitor finds the cave relatively warm.